Stuycs-K/final-project-10-lin-ken-wu-eric/PRESENTATION.md

 Essentially, it will hinder the ability of hackers who steal code to understand your code and modify it.

+> [!WARNING]
-HOWEVER, it is important to note that code obfuscation does not help increase the security of your code AT ALL.
+> HOWEVER, it is important to note that code obfuscation does not help increase the security of your code AT ALL.
 Keeping your data safe is your own responsibility and code obfuscation does not hide your data; it only makes your code unreadable.

 ## What are the different methods you can use to obfuscate code?